-Food Standards Australia New Zealand (FSANZ) received an Application from DSM Food Specialties on 31 January 2011 to amend the Australia New Zealand Food Standards Code (the Code) to permit a new enzyme, endo-protease sourced from a genetically modified (GM) strain of Aspergillus niger, as a processing aid.
+Food Standards Australia New Zealand (FSANZ) received an Application from DSM Food Specialties on 31 January 2011 to amend the Australia New Zealand Food Standards Code (the Code) to permit a new enzyme, endo-protease with the Enzyme Commission number EC 3.4.21.26, derived from a genetically modified (GM) strain of Aspergillus niger as a source microorganism1, as a processing aid.
+FSANZ will use the term endo-protease in the rest of the report to refer to this specific enzyme.
 The Application requests an amendment to the Table to clause 17 of Standard 1.3.3 - Processing Aids to permit the use of this enzyme to process food sold in Australia and New Zealand.